Our Services

 Speech & Language Therapy

-Speech-language evaluation and treatment in the areas of speech production, expressive/receptive language, voice, fluency, social skills, and more across the lifespan.
+Speech-language evaluation and treatment in the areas of speech production, expressive/receptive language, voice, fluency, social skills, cognition, and more across the lifespan.

 -